EyasuTeshome/shifttracker/job-search/peer-interview-practice/explain_first_practice.md

 ### Instructions

 - Join the Zoom call with your team - remember to always be on time to respect your teammates’ time and practice respecting your interviewers’ time.
-- Follow the outline below - do not skip any steps!
+- Select a leader who will make sure that you follow the outline below - do not skip any steps!

 ### Preparation - 15 min